Pizza dough (same as bread dough):

 - 3 cups of flour

-Wait about 2 hours to rise and you have your pizza dough
+Wait about 6 hours to rise and you have your pizza dough.

-Since I assume most of us do not have a wood firebrick oven in the house.
-The next best thing is the use of a pizza stone in a normal oven.
-I have my pizza stone for over 10 years and I use it to make nice crusty breads (bread does not cook well in a bread machine).
+Since I assume most of us do not have a wood firebrick oven in the house, I will say the next best thing is the use of a pizza stone in a normal oven.
+I have had my pizza stone for over 10 years and I use it to make nice crusty breads, as well (bread does not cook well in a bread machine).

-The pizza stone will retain heat from the oven and cook the pizza fast without the need for fattening oils etc - So when baking you don't need a greased pan.
-Just put the dough on the pizza stone.
-The pizza stone also helps distributing the heat evenly on the pizza and the material ( terracotta) being porous absorbs moister from the crust making it crispy.
-The crust will come out dry and 'crusty' ( The pizza stone can be used to make excellent bread as well )
+The pizza stone will retain heat from the oven and cook the pizza fast without the need for fattening oils so, when baking your pizza, you will not need a greased pan: just put the dough on the pizza stone!
+The pizza stone also helps distributing the heat evenly on the pizza and, because it is made in terracotta, which is a porous material, it helps drying the moist off the crust, leaving it nice and crispy.
+The crust will come out dry and 'crusty.'

-Ok use either good canned tomatoes (Just tomatoes - not any pre-prepared sauces) or fresh tomatoes if they are available - You can even mix them together - put them in a food processor and chop them.
+Ok, use either good canned tomatoes (just tomatoes, not any preprepared sauces), or fresh tomatoes if they are available.
+You can even mix them together, if you want: just put them in a food processor and chop them.
+Add to them a pinch of salt and a drizzle of olive oil and you are ready to go!

 Put the mozzarella in the food processor so you will be able to spread it over the pizza.